6 min read

 Be sure to investigate the rules of any parks or campgrounds you intend to visit to learn their stance on furry guests.
-Our city walking guides (like this one on San Fran) are excellent tools for finding pet-friendly attractions throughout the US.
+Our city walking guides (like this one on San Francisco) are excellent tools for finding pet-friendly attractions throughout the US.

 When you hear that telltale whine, you better go ahead and pull off the interstate.
 Don't expect Fido to wait until the next exit because if you do, you may end up with a mess.
 Ideally, you should stop at a rest area every 2 hours or so for your woofer to relieve themselves.